jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   [record audio]: #recording-audio-from-video

-For [Pathoma] and [Sketchy Micro], I recorded the audio to mp3 so that I could listen to it while commuting or exercising.
-While lacking the visual learning experience it's a way to eek out a little extra learning, but keep in mind that it's not as engaging or valuable as watching the videos to pick up the mental imagery.
+As I watched [Pathoma], [Sketchy Micro], and [Picmonic], I recorded the audio to mp3 so that I could listen to it while commuting, exercising, or doing chores.
+While lacking the visual experience it's a way to eek out a little extra learning as you exercise your visual recall.
+The audio will make little sense unless you've spent time watching the videos to pick up the mental imagery.

 * Install [Audacity](http://audacity.sourceforge.net) to record and export audio
 * Install [Soundflower](https://code.google.com/p/soundflower/downloads/list)
   to channel audio from your browser to Audacity

-* Record settings
+### Record settings

 * [Screenshots showing the process][wikihow]
 * Audacity
   * Set the microphone to Soundflower (2ch), Mono
 * Enable 'Sound activated recording' so you won't have to start/stop/trim;
   it'll just start when the video starts, and stop when the video stops.
   * Audacity: Preferences > Recording > enable 'Sound activated recording'

-* MP3 export settings
+### MP3 export settings

 * How I name MP3s from each service (ID3 info): Artist / Album / Track
   * Pathoma / chapter / topic
   * SketchyMicro / bug group / bug
   * Picmonic / organ system play list / vignette
 * Encoding settings
   * Install either LAME or FFmpeg
   * 22 KHz sampling, (fast) variable 65-105 kbps, mono
   * [advanced details][mp3 settings]

 <img class="thumb" src="/images/soundflower.png" alt="Ensure Built-in Output
   is checked"> Sometimes when I pull my headphones out, this setup gets in a